Memorandum of Understanding

 If you're communicating sensitive information to potential investors, it is essential to ensure this information is protected with a Memorandum of Understanding.

 Use this Memorandum of Understanding if:

-- You would like to set out the proposed terms between you and another party during the negotiation stage.
+- You would like to set out the proposed terms between you and another party during the negotiation stage to avoid later confusion.

 What does the Memorandum of Understanding cover?

 - Limiting the use of confidential information (intellectual property rights);

 - Limitation of liability.

 - Letter of Understanding

 - Statement of Agreement